digital-blueprint/toolkit/packages/form-elements/README.md

 ### Date Element

 - `min`: Indicates the minimum value that can be entered
-    - Type: String
+    - Type: String/Date
 - `max`: Indicates the maximum value that can be entered
-    - Type: String
+    - Type: String/Date

 ### Enum Element